 Background - Micki

-Our interviewee, April Welch is the current Associates Vice President of Illinois Institute of Technology.
+Our interviewee, April Welch is the current Associate Vice President of Strategic Initiatives of Illinois Institute of Technology.
 She oversees the operations of special initiative programs as well as bringing new initiatives to campus.
 April started off as a programmer for Depaul and she came to Illinois Tech as a volunteer writing training programs for kids.
 In 2006 she was hired as an Illinois Tech employee as the special initiative program director.
 Her job puts her in charge of any programs that fall in between other departments such as financial or student housing.
 Any programs or activities that don’t necessarily fall under defined departments is what she manages.
 Within her job description, she brings new programs from other schools to Illinois Tech in order to improve student life and activities.
 She is an extreme advocate for more campus funding to improve student campus life.
 She travels to many around the world as a representative to bring new students to our campus.
 She seeks to improve the campus in anyway she can.

 Task/KSA Analysis – Amy